-- the current view of the profit/loss of each year of account based on held loss ratios and incurred expenses; - the reserve releases expected between the current view of profitability and when the final syndicate result is declared; - expected investment income; and - expenses are expected to be incurred until the year of account closes.
+- the current view of the profit/loss of each year of account.
+For the closing year of account the profit/loss is the final syndicate declared result as reported to Lloyd's.
+For open years of account this is based on held loss ratios from the Beazley Long Term Plan applied to the ultimate premium, with allowance for incurred expenses; - the reserve releases expected between the current view of profitability and when the final syndicate result is declared; - · expected investment income; - expenses are expected to be incurred until the year of account closes; - · FAL fees payable from BUL to Bldac; and - · profit commissions payable for each contract forecasting profit.

-Whilst the initial view of profitability is assessed at the end of the first calendar year for the business that has been reinsured, the reserve releases and expected future investment income are derived from the assumptions used in the Beazley long term business plan.
+Whilst the initial view of profitability is assessed at the end of the first calendar year for the business that has been reinsured, the reserve releases and expected future investment income are derived from the assumptions used in the Beazley Long Term Business plan.

-The provisions for profit commissions and fees have been calculated in line with the terms of the reinsurance contract.
+The provisions for profit commissions and fees have been calculated in line with the terms of the reinsurance contract for each contract forecasting a profit.
+FAL fees over the term of the contract are calculated.